 This article addresses frequent questions about Azure Kubernetes Service (AKS).

-Which Azure regions provide the Azure Kubernetes Service (AKS) today?
+Which Azure regions currently provide AKS?

-For a complete list of available regions, see AKS Regions and availability.
+For a complete list of available regions, see AKS regions and availability.

 Are security updates applied to AKS agent nodes?

 Azure automatically applies security patches to the Linux nodes in your cluster on a nightly schedule.
 However, you are responsible for ensuring that those Linux nodes are rebooted as required.
 You have several options for rebooting nodes:

 - Manually, through the Azure portal or the Azure CLI.